SaidiAnis/Data_Mining/README.md

 Key findings include significant clusters within the Reuters dataset and the identification of the most frequent terms.
 The 3D visualization allows for observing the distribution of articles by main themes.

 ## Contact
-For any questions, please contact [your email] or check my GitHub profile for similar projects.
+For any questions, please contact me.